 I bought mine for €81.33 from bike-components.de so that can be considered a considerable price increase.
 Especially since I replaced a black Kalloy Uno, which I just said is a fine piece of equipment.

-With both the Kalloy Uno and the Thomson Elite you’ve got two of the best aluminium MTB seatposts from both ends of the spectrum.
+With both the Kalloy Uno and the Thomson Elite you’ve got two of the best aluminum MTB seatposts from both ends of the spectrum.
 One extremely budget-friendly, the other a tried-and-true choice for those willing to spend the money.

-I’m sure there are other contenders that could be added to this list of the best aluminium MTB seatposts, but for me these two offer all I’ll ever need for my retro MTB builds.
+I’m sure there are other contenders that could be added to this list of the best aluminum MTB seatposts, but for me these two offer all I’ll ever need for my retro MTB builds.